 Once you add some ice cubes, this refreshing tea will taunt you to no end.

-Spring is in the air and this light and thirst quenching drink is a nice change after all those heavy and thick winter drinks – it’s a welcoming change.
-My kids love this drink too; it’s like kool-aid for them.
+This light and thirst quenching drink is a great alternative to heavier drinks.
+My kids love this drink; it’s like kool-aid for them.

 Benefits of Hibiscus Tea

-This tea is a great diuretic, it is loaded with Vitamin C, and can even lower blood pressure.
+This tea is incredibly healthy.
+It is a great diuretic, it is full of Vitamin C and can even lower blood pressure.

 - Agua de Sandia